-State-of-the-art bone age
+State-of-the-art

 The Mean Absolute Difference (MAD) between the predictions of Deeplasia and the bone age values in the standard